BlockchainCommons/SmartCustodyBook/manuscript/0-sponsors.md

 ### Other Financial Contributors

 Thanks to the following who have offered financial contributions to Blockchain Commons or the #SmartCustody project: Anonymous (x3), Gabriele Domenichini, Frederic Meyer, David Strayhorn

+If you would like to support this project, you can do so with our [BTCPay](https://btcpay.blockchaincommons.com/apps/r6JPAMd5pUed6x4iQChstkkUx3q/crowdfund) or by contacting [ChristopherA](mailto:ChristopherA@blockchaincommons.com).